Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Are Izmir property listing prices close to the actual sale price in 2026?

-In Izmir in 2026, the estimated gap between asking prices and actual closed sale prices is around 10%, meaning buyers typically pay about 10% less than the listed price.
+In Izmir in 2026, the estimated gap between listed prices and final sale prices is usually around 6% to 10%, with 8% as a good central estimate.

 Don't buy the wrong property, in the wrong area of Izmir